MA Sport Management

 I can’t thank Solent enough for what it has done to help me with my career.
 Before joining Solent, I was completely unaware that such a huge sport sponsorship market ever existed.
 Solent made me fall in love with the business side of sport.
 Additionally, the knowledge I consumed from my course leader and my lecturers was exceptional and I guess that is what made Solent a really distinguished university for me.

-Currently I’m working as a sponsorship, marketing and branding professional with a renowned sports marketing company, with day-to-day responsibilities including facilitating partnerships between brands, TV broadcasters and over-the-top (OTT) platforms such as Hotstar and SonyLIV, and major sport leagues such as the Indian Premier League.
+Currently I’m working as a sponsorship, marketing and branding professional with a renowned sports marketing company, with day-to-day responsibilities including facilitating partnerships between global brands, TV broadcasters and over-the-top (OTT) platforms such as Hotstar, JioCinema and SonyLIV, along with orchestrating partnerships in major sport leagues such as the Indian Premier League.

 During my studies, I did various paid and unpaid internships, and right after I graduated, I interned for another global sports marketing company where I used to look at their PR (Indian Super League players’ interviews), controversy management, sponsorship, player contracts, content development, and so on.
 I also freelanced with an Indian agent, helping him with a few player profiles for players in the Indian Super League.

 I have been able to apply all my learnings in my new role and have managed to work well with brands while handling sport events throughout the world.

 At my current age of 23, I was nominated by my company for an external award whereby I won the National Sales/Marketing Executive of the Year award amongst a cohort of brilliant and highly experienced industry experts.
 This was awarded to me after careful consideration from an independent jury based on the innovation and activations I had ideated and executed for my key accounts.